josnelihurt/learning-cuda/README.md

 ## Learning Journey

 Started as a weekend project to learn CUDA.
-Now it's a full learning platform covering GPU programming, video processing, neural networks, and production infrastructure.
-Code quality varies—some parts are clean, others are "it works" territory.
+What began as a simple question—"How fast can I get image filters running on GPU vs CPU?"—has evolved into a full learning platform covering GPU programming, video processing, neural networks, and production infrastructure.
+Code quality varies—some parts are clean, others are "it works" territory, but that's part of the learning process.

 **What I've learned so far**: CUDA kernels are fun once you get the hang of them.
 Memory management is tricky.
 Shared memory optimization makes a huge difference.
 And building a real system teaches you way more than following tutorials.

-**What's next**: The plugin architecture makes it easy to add new accelerators (OpenCL coming soon) and explore different areas—neural networks, advanced image processing, whatever sounds interesting.
-Each addition follows the same pattern: make it work, make it clean, make it testable.
+The current architecture—with its dual-path CGO/gRPC approach and shared library design—provides a solid foundation for exploring microservices, multi-accelerator support, and distributed processing.

+**Current State**: The platform now supports multiple processing backends (CGO direct loading and gRPC remote service), dynamic filter discovery, comprehensive observability, and production deployment.
+The shared library architecture allows both local and remote processing while maintaining the same filter implementations.

 **Philosophy**: Learn by building something you'd actually use.
 Every feature should teach you something new about either GPU programming or software engineering.
+The evolution from a weekend project to a full platform demonstrates how real-world requirements drive architectural decisions and learning.

+## Future Vision

+The current architecture provides a solid foundation, but the vision extends to a fully decoupled microservices architecture that breaks vendor lock-in and enables distributed processing across different hardware platforms.

+### Microservices Architecture

+**Goal**: Decouple the system into independent microservices that can scale independently and support multiple accelerator backends.

+**Current Challenge**: The system is currently coupled to NVIDIA containers due to CUDA framework requirements.
+This limits deployment flexibility and prevents easy expansion to other accelerators like OpenCL or ARM-based processors.

+**Planned Evolution**:
+- **WebRTC Integration**: Replace WebSocket with WebRTC for direct frame streaming to the CUDA microservice.
+This addresses latency concerns inherent in microservices architectures by enabling peer-to-peer communication with minimal overhead.
+- **WebSocket Deprecation**: Gradually migrate from WebSocket to WebRTC using feature flags.
+This allows A/B testing and metrics collection to validate performance improvements and ensure smooth transition.
+- **Feature Flags Strategy**: Use feature flags throughout the migration to:
+  - Enable gradual rollout of new architecture
+  - Collect metrics comparing WebSocket vs WebRTC performance
+  - Validate hypotheses about latency and throughput
+  - Allow quick rollback if issues arise

+### Multi-Accelerator Support

+**OpenCL Expansion**: Break the NVIDIA dependency by implementing OpenCL versions of all filters.
+This enables:
+- Support for AMD GPUs and other OpenCL-compatible hardware
+- Cross-platform deployment without vendor lock-in
+- Comparison of CUDA vs OpenCL performance on the same algorithms

+**Radxa 5b+ Integration**: Expand beyond x86/NVIDIA to ARM-based processing:
+- Use Radxa 5b+ (currently build server) as a processing node
+- Implement gRPC/WebRTC service on ARM architecture
+- Create filter implementations optimized for ARM processors
+- Enable heterogeneous processing across different hardware platforms

+**Container Architecture Evolution**:
+- Current: NVIDIA-specific containers limit deployment options
+- Future: Multi-accelerator container architecture supporting:
+  - NVIDIA CUDA containers for GPU processing
+  - OpenCL containers for vendor-agnostic GPU processing
+  - ARM-optimized containers for Radxa and similar hardware
+  - Service discovery and load balancing across accelerator types

+### Technical Approach

+**Shared Library Foundation**: The current shared library architecture (`libcuda_processor.so`) is designed to be accelerator-agnostic.
+The same filter interface can be implemented with:
+- CUDA kernels (current)
+- OpenCL kernels (planned)
+- ARM-optimized implementations (planned)
+- CPU fallback (current)

+**Metrics & Validation**: Feature flags enable continuous metrics collection:
+- Latency comparison: WebSocket vs WebRTC
+- Throughput analysis: CGO vs gRPC vs WebRTC
+- Performance benchmarks: CUDA vs OpenCL vs ARM
+- Resource utilization across different architectures

+This vision transforms the platform from a CUDA learning project into a comprehensive multi-accelerator processing platform that explores the full spectrum of GPU and accelerator technologies available today.

 ### Generate docker
 docker run --rm -v $(pwd):/workspace -u $(id -u):$(id -g) cuda-learning-bufgen:latest generate